 Back in January 1964, FIFA had decided that the line-up for the 16-team finals would include 10 teams from Europe, including the host country, England, four footballing nations from Latin America, and a single one from the Central American and Caribbean Region.

 Thus, only one slot was now left to be fought for by three continents: Africa, Asia and Oceania.

 Since the 1970 FIFA World Cup in Mexico, Africa has been present at every tournament.
 However, their best-ever performance has been at Italy in 1990, Korea/Japan in 2002, and South Africa in 2010, when Cameroon, Senegal and Ghana reached the quarterfinals respectively.

 As for the 1966 FIFA World Cup, England beat West Germany 4–2 in the final to win the Jules Rimet Trophy, with a hat-trick of goals scored by England’s Geoff Hurst.
 Although England’s third goal was controversial, the final remains the only one, to date, to have witnessed a hat-trick.

 It is also England’s only FIFA World Cup title to date.
 The Three Lions were the third host nation (and the fifth nation) to win the trophy after Uruguay in 1930 and Italy in 1934.

-Interestingly, the 1966 FIFA World Cup hosted by England remains the only tournament to have been boycotted by an entire continent (Africa) even to this day.
+Interestingly, the 1966 FIFA World Cup hosted by England remains the only tournament boycotted by an entire continent (Africa) even to this day.
 Ironically, an African would finish as the tournament’s top goalscorer with nine goals.